rails/rails/guides/source/caching_with_rails.md

 This guide is an introduction to speeding up your Rails application with caching.

-After reading this guide, you will know about:
+After reading this guide, you will know:

+* What caching is.
+* The types of caching strategies.
+* How to manage the caching dependencies.
 * Solid Cache - a database-backed Active Support cache store.
-* Types of caching strategies including Fragment and Russian Doll caching.
-* How to manage the caching dependencies.
-* Alternative cache stores.
+* Other cache stores.
 * Cache keys.
 * Conditional GET support.